HcashOrg/hcexplorer/cmd/rebuilddb2/README.md

 # Command line app `rebuilddb2`

-The `rebuilddb2` app is used for maintenance of hcexplorer's `dcrpg` database (a.k.a.
+The `rebuilddb2` app is used for maintenance of hcexplorer's `hcpg` database (a.k.a.
 DB v2) that uses PostgreSQL to store a nearly complete record of the Hcd blockchain data.

 **IMPORTANT**: When performing a bulk data import (e.g. full chain scan from genesis block), be sure to configure PostgreSQL appropriately.
-Please see [postgresql-tuning.conf](../../db/dcrpg/postgresql-tuning.conf) for tips.
+Please see [postgresql-tuning.conf](../../db/hcpg/postgresql-tuning.conf) for tips.

 ## Installation